Zephsa/404-Not-Found-page/README.md

 ![screenshot](https://github.com/Zephsa/404-Not-Found-page/blob/main/404-not-found-desktop.JPG)
 ![mobile](https://github.com/Zephsa/404-Not-Found-page/blob/main/404-not-found-mobile.JPG)

 For this challenge I used Bootstrap 5.
-I really had an hard time trying to center the block vertically, but after a lot of research I finally managed to do it.
+I had an hard time trying to center the block vertically, but after some research I finally managed to do it.
 I learned a lot about creating responsive layouts using Bootstrap and Flexbox, including how to make an image responsive and how to adjust width and height of columns.
-I'm only encountering a little problem with the section at the bottom, at a particular viewport it "moves" on top of other content and doesn't stay fixed at bottom.

 ### Built With